Tautulli/Tautulli/README.md

 ##### If nothing has worked:

 1. Please check the [issues tracker][Issues] to see if someone else has already reported the bug.
-2. If this is a new bug, open a [bug report][Issue New] on issues tracker.
+2. If this is a new bug, open a [bug report][Issue New] on the issues tracker.
 3. Provide a clear title to easily help identify your problem.
 4. Use proper [Markdown syntax][] to structure your post (i.e. code/log in code blocks).
 5. Make sure to fill out the required information on the issue template.